 This article explains about how to change the explanatory text that sits above the published responses.
 Please speak to your account manager if you do not have response publishing enabled on your Citizen Space hub and are interested in learning more about it.

-All published responses can be viewed on the published responses page of your consultation, which the public can access via the Consultation Overview page.
+All published responses can be viewed on a dedicated page, which the public can access via a link which will appear on the Consultation Overview page.

 You can customise various parts of this page for each consultation:

 - The introductory text at the top of the page (jump to this section)

 - The "excerpts" displayed on the tile for each published response (jump to this section)

 - The filters that visitors to your site can use to narrow down and search for responses (jump to this section)